LHS 1678: Characteristics

 LHS 1678 is a binary star, more precisely an astrometric binary.
 It is made up of a red dwarf star and a likely brown dwarf star.
 They are sometimes called LHS 1678 A and B, respectively.
 The projected separation of the system, i.e. the observed separation between both stars, is a maximum of 5 AU.
-The orbit is expected to be highly inclined, and the orbital period is in the order of decades, with two possible values of 42 and 100 years, as well as semi-major axes of 36 and 210 AU.
+The orbit is expected to be highly inclined, and the orbital period is on the order of decades, with two possible values of 42 and 100 years, as well as semi-major axes of 36 and 210 AU respectively.

 The system is located in the southern celestial hemisphere, within the constellation Caelum.
 The apparent magnitude is 12.5, which is too faint to be seen to the naked eye or even a small telescope.
 Gaia DR3 provides a parallax of 50.34 mas to LHS 1678, which translates into a distance of 19.86 pc to the system.
 LHS 1678 is moving away from Earth at a velocity of 10.9 km/s.
-The system has a high proper motion, from 1983 to 2022, it has moved 0.5 arcminutes across the sky.
+The system has a high proper motion: from 1983 to 2022, it moved 0.5 arcminutes across the sky.